FAQs

 ⊹ Is it ok to wear my jewelry in the water or during exercise?

 I do not recommend it!
-Even if it holds up to these stresses, why risk damaging your precious investment?
-Though artisanal jewelry is made of high-quality material, it's still vulnerable to damage from abrasive elements, excessive sun exposure, and to breakage from vigorous activity.
-So always treat it with gentle care.
+While, yes, artisanal jewelry is carefully constructed of high-quality material and made to last, it is still fragile and vulnerable to damage from abrasive elements, excessive sun exposure, and to breakage from vigorous activity.
+So I recommend that you always treat your jewelry with gentle care and avoid damage risks as much as possible.
 Store it in a cool, dry, protected place, away from the sun, and away from chemicals and other corrosive substances.

 ⊹ My jewelry has tarnished.
 What’s the best way to clean it?